dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 ## The naive fix

 Looking through some logs you notice some HTTP timeouts.
-You decide to add retry logic to the client incase that call fails.
-For good measure you add retry policies to the database calls as well as the external supplier API call.
+You decide to add retry logic to the client in case that call fails.
+For good measure, you add retry policies to the database calls as well as the external supplier API call.

 ![Naive implementation of retry policies](../img/posts/2021/2021-08-20-07-35-45.png)

-After a few days the stock purchasers report that they are indeed no longer getting the error that requires them to resubmit the order.
+After a few days, the stock purchasers report that they are indeed no longer getting the error that requires them to resubmit the order.

 *A few weeks later...*

 The purchaser contacts you in a panic.
 The warehouse has reported receiving multiple shipments of the same product, with exactly the same quantity, but as separate shipments.
-According to the warehouse this happens now and again but recently the frequency has increased as well as the number of duplicate shipments, with as many as 5 duplicates.
+According to the warehouse, this happens now and again but recently the frequency has increased as well as the number of duplicate shipments, with as many as 5 duplicates.
 5. Shi!t! that is the exact number as your retry policy!

 ## Lesson learned

 Feeling a bit bad about the trouble you caused for your stakeholder you take a step back and remove the retry policy from the client call and the external supplier API call.
 You reckon it is safe to leave on the query to get supplier data since that does not change state.
 The persist seems ok to since the database call succeeds or fails reliably.

 Sufficiently chastened by your mistake, you decide to add some metrics and tracing to the operations.
-On top of that you add some alerting on top of failed calls to the supplier API.
+On top of that, you add some alerting on top of failed calls to the supplier API.
 Lastly, you add some exception handling to failed supplier calls so that the entry in the database is removed.
 For now, you will just let your stakeholder know when this happens so they can reorder.

 ![Retries only on DB](../img/posts/2021/2021-08-22-10-34-49.png)

-After a few weeks it seems your changes are acceptable since this only happens occasionally.
+After a few weeks, it seems your changes are acceptable since this only happens occasionally.

 ## Analysis